Rural Schools Struggle With Road Ahead In Era Of Coronavirus

 A recent survey indicated that about three-quarters of the district's families were comfortable sending their kids back to school this fall.

-When the district abruptly went to online-only last Spring, Cantrell says some students dropped off the map, learning suffered, especially in outlying areas where there's little or no Internet.
+When the district abruptly went to online-only last spring, Cantrell says some students dropped off the map and learning suffered, especially in outlying areas where there's little or no Internet.

 "There's a general consensus of let's get moving," Cantrell says.
 "Let's get the kids back in here so that we can find out where they're at, how we can help them."